tztztztz/php-no-slam-cache/README.md

 $cache = \inopx\cache\CacheMethodFile('inopx-cache', 30, null, $synchro);
 ```

+Please note, synchronization using PostgreSQL is much slower than using PECL Sync, as it is based on SQL Transactions.

 # Test script

 You can find **cli-test-cache.php** script in the main directory of No Slam Cache package.